CWRU-ECSE-395-Junior-Engineering-Design/lab-notebook-LukeDischiave/Week2.md

 # Reflection:
 ## Joe got farther than us in the lab so he copied the code to the ESP32 first.
 Rob and I were figuring out how to complete the rest of the lab.
 There was an error with Joe's computer and the ESP32 microcontroller.
 This was on 1/17.

-## On 1/24, I proceeded to finish the blinking ESP.
+## On 1/24, I proceeded to get the LEDs blinking